blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

       wide configuration.
 In order to deal with this Zuul's operations can be limited to the protected branches which are gated.
 This is a tenant wide setting and can be overridden per project.
-      This currently only affects GitHub projects.
+      This currently only affects GitHub and GitLab projects.

    .. attr:: default-parent
       :default: base